jronallo/iiif-workshop-new/content/presentation-api/creating-a-basic-manifest/setup.md

 3. **Open the directory in your browser**

     If you used Web Server for Chrome according to the instructions, you can visit http://localhost:3000 or http://127.0.0.1:3000.
-From now on we'll use "localhost" in every case, but if that doesn't work, substitute "127.0.0.1".
+From now on we'll use "localhost" in every case, but if that does not work, substitute "127.0.0.1".

     You should see something like this in your browser: